aws-samples/big-data-summarization-using-griptape-bedrock-redshift/README.md

 * Start by following [this guide](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-console-first-time-setup.html) to create a new Redshift serverless instance
 * Use [Python Faker](https://faker.readthedocs.io/en/master/) to create synthetic data and insert it into your data warehouse instance OR
-* You can just insert the data manually by executing the following code block
+* You can just insert the data manually by executing the following code block.
+First create the table and grant your username access to the table.
+* Finally insert the data into the table.

 ```sql
 CREATE TABLE people (